bizherman/RNC-DNC/README.md

 #### Data

-1. RNC_files.csv: Contains transcripts from all RNC speehces.
+1. rncFINAL.csv: Contains transcripts from all RNC speehces.
-2. DNC_files.csv: Contains transcripts from all DNC speeches.
+2. dncFINAL.csv: Contains transcripts from all DNC speeches.
 3. stoplist.csv: Common words used that are eliminated from the documents when modeling topics.

 #### Code